The Most Iconic London Fashion Week Moments Over the Past 10 Years

 3. Jaws Dropped at Richard Quinn’s Queen-Endorsed Show (2018)

-Few places in LFW history will be able to compare with the sheer surprise of the time Queen Elizabeth II attended Richard Quinn’s show way back in 2018.
-Sitting front row besides Anna Wintour, the Queen presented Richard Quinn with the first-ever Queen Elizabeth II Award for British Design.
-His creations featured bold floral patterns, extravagant headscarves, and full figures—a revolutionary style that gained royal approval.
-The Queen’s impromptu visit turned what was already a highly anticipated show into a moment in fashion history that will be remembered forever.
+The Queen sat in the front row next to Anna Wintour.
+She presented Richard Quinn with the first-ever Queen Elizabeth II Award for British Design.
+His creations showcased bold floral patterns, lavish headscarves, and full figures.
+This revolutionary style earned royal approval.
+The Queen’s surprise visit made an already awaited show a historic fashion moment that we’ll remember forever.

 4. The Age of Digital Fashion Takes Off (2020-2021)